StrikingLoo/strikingloo.github.io/_posts/2022-09-21-reinforcement-learning-beginners.md

 I polished them a bit compared with the ones on GitHub, for clarity's sake.

-I ran the code for multiple mazes, and all of the results were positive!
+I ran the code for multiple mazes, and was happy to see all of the results were positive.

 Here is our agent solving a very simple maze: a wall running across the middle.
-The agent is the blue square, the goal -an apple!- is the red one.
+The agent is the blue square, the goal -an apple- is the red one.

 Before training:
 ![](resources/post_image/first_iter_1.gif){: loading='lazy' style="width:30%;height:30%"}